LexaTheCreativity/DDoS-DoS-attack-simulation/README.md

 # DDoS-DoS-attack-simulation
 Project in 5G and IoT advanced course.
 Building a simulation of an DDoS/DoS attack with two raspberry pi using a client server architecture.

+## Getting the code:
+- We have 3 seperate branches, 1 for the server and the other for each raspberry client
+- Switch to the other bracnhes to see the code :)

 ## Create a New Feature or Make Other Changes:

 - Create a new branch